poole/hyde/_posts/2021-06-17-azuredevops-checkout.md

 ```

-I tried clearning the checkout dir in my custom Azure DevOps build agent.
+I tried cleaning the checkout dir in my custom Azure DevOps build agent.
 After a lot of searching.
 I found the root cause.

-> I was playing with branching stratagy and created a new `releaes` branch.
+> I was playing with branching strategy and created a new `release` branch.
 The name of the branch was `release`

 This was causing conflict when the CI build runs.